fabi1816/super-duper-potato/docs/source/deployment.rst

 - *set-permissions.sh*
     - Changes the owner of the code files to `ec2-user`
     - This avoids a lot of issues with the permissions and the scripts
+    - This, normally, would be done in the `AppSpec` file, but it's very complex
 - *install-dependencies.sh*
     - Installs all the python dependencies
 - *build-docs.sh*
     - Builds the `Sphinx` documentation
 - *config-app.sh*
+    - Deploys the documentation to the potato site
     - Deploys the static content of the potato site
-    - [ ] TODO: Deploys the documentation to the potato site
 - *start-app.sh*
-    - Loads the secrets into the environment
     - Starts `Gunicorn`
     - Reloads `Nginx` configurations
         - The new configuration file for `Nginx` is copied with the site's code